healkeiser/notes/vfx_notes/Softwares/Software.md

-#/softwares
+#/software

 ## About

-All tips and information about various softwares.
+All tips and information about various software.

 ## Summary